orb-lang/cluster/doc/md/clade.md

 don't actually use deep or complex inheritance very much at all\.

-The idea is that lookup is resolved down to a single level of depth \(when possible\), while maintaining the actual cluster contractin the metametatable\.
+The idea is that lookup is resolved down to a single level of depth \(when possible\), while maintaining the actual cluster contract in the metametatable\.

 For clades, the assembly of the clade involves resolving all the various moving parts into a collection of metatables and their builders which reflects